-Luxury travel is something most people dream of.
+Most people dream of luxury travel.
 They think that luxury, five-star hotels in the world’s most exotic destinations is something that is reserved only for the wealthy and the celebrities.

 Fortunately, that can’t be further from the truth.